nodejs/i18n/guides/NPM_PACKAGE.md

 # npm package

 This repository can be installed as an npm package.
-The goal is to make all of the Node.js project's English and localized content more easily consumable and re-usable in different projects.
+The goal is to make the English and localized Node.js docs more easily consumable and re-usable in different projects.

 ## Installation